-Dates are the fruit of date palms, which themselves come in many more varieties than anyone only familiar with dried chopped dates might imagine.
 If you've never had a freshly harvested date, they are worth seeking out for their insanely sweet, caramel-like taste and—this is where they differ most from dried dates—their soft, downright luscious texture.
 Because the sugar becomes more concentrated as the fruit dries, dried dates are much sweeter than fresh, and have a tougher, chewier texture.

-Fresh dates can be wrinkled, but they shouldn't feel hard.
-Look for fresh dates that are plump looking and have a slightly glossy look to their skin.
+Fresh dates can be wrinkled, but they shouldn't feel hard; look for fresh dates that are plump and have a slight glossiness to their skin.
 Avoid dates that have crystallized sugar on their skins (a little whiteness is okay, but not actual crystals), since that means they are not quite as fresh as you might like.